 If you want to give yourself an edge in playing the numbers game of expired listings for real estate lead generation, think about subscribing to services that can give you the listings as well as contact information every day.
 Gone are the days of checking the MLS every day to pull up expired listings and trying to find every seller’s contact information.

 There are a number of services that will keep you on top of expired listings, ranging from expensive to the more cost-effective.
-While Vulcan7 is likely the Cadillac of listing services at $299 per month, we appreciate the value of reasonably priced REDX.
-Although it does not include the autodialer and integrated CRM of Vulcan7, it offers the basic structure of what you need to get up and running quickly.
+While Vulcan7 is likely the Cadillac of listing services at $299 per month, we appreciate the value of the more reasonably priced service, REDX, because it offers the basic structure of what you need to get up and running quickly.

-For about $59.99 per month, REDX will scour the MLS, find the most up-to-date contact information, and send callable leads directly to your inbox.
-No matter who you select, using a service for expired listings is highly recommended.
-It will get you on the phone quickly and help you focus on prospecting, not looking up information.
+For as low as $59.99 per month, REDX will scour the MLS, find the most up-to-date contact information, and send quality leads directly to your inbox.
+Using a service like REDX for expired listings is highly recommended as it’ll get you on the phone quickly and help you focus on what matters most — prospecting, not looking up information.
 Click here to get started.